The Virtual Petrified Wood Museum. Dedicated to the Exhibition and Educational Study of Permineralized Plant Material

 Monocots

 Growing taller than surrounding plants can be of real value when competing for sunlight; the tree form affords the adaptive advantage of height.
 The value of the arborescent form is reflected in the convergent evolution represented by the various tree forms we have examined.
 Several strategies for trunk designs have evolved multiple times.
-Arborescent lycopsids and horsetails utilized tube-like structures for their trunks.
-Arborescent ferns and latter monocots (palms) employed individual elements to form a fibrous composite trunk.
-Finally, arborescent seed ferns, gymnosperms, and angiosperm dicots constructed trunks of solid xylem cylinders.
+Arborescent lycopsids, horsetails, cordaites, cycadophytes and at least one moncot with secondary growth utilized tube-like structures for their trunks.
+Arborescent ferns and later monocots (palms) employed individual elements to form a fibrous composite trunk.
+Finally, progymnosperms, many gymnosperms and angiosperm dicots constructed trunks of solid xylem cylinders.
 These different trunk designs co-opted a variety of plant tissues and organs as strengthening elements.
 The student of permineralized tree forms can learn to identify these different evolutionary strategies and enjoy their unique structures.

 Click on the word anatomy for a revised, printable version of our article.